morinlab/lymphopedia/EZH2.md

 ## Experimental Evidence

 Mutations at the main hotspot and some less common hotspots lead to enhanced methylation by PRC2.[@yapSomaticMutationsEZH22011b]
-Pharmacologic inhibitors of this activity such as tazemetostat have shown benefit in FL.[@morinTreatingLymphomaNow2021]
+A number of small molecule/pharmacologic inhibitors of EZH2 activity have been described.[@garapaty-raoIdentificationEZH2EZH12013; @knutsonSelectiveInhibitionEZH22014] At least one of these, tazemetostat, has shown benefit in FL.[@morinTreatingLymphomaNow2021]
+Combination therapies including EZH2 inhibitors are also under exploration for DLBCL patients with mutant EZH2.[@scholzeCombinedEZH2Bcl22020b]

 ## History
 ```mermaid